liamreed/scrubsending/README.md

 # scrubsending
-how to send email in php via smtp
+how to send email in php via smtp with sent or failed alerts